VPNs are a great tool for protecting your online privacy and security.

 - Stalking – VPNs are sometimes used by cyber-stalkers but such activity is illegal in the UK, USA, and many other countries regardless of whether a VPN is used or not.

-A VPN may make it harder for people get caught undertaking such activities, but they are still illegal.
+A VPN may make it harder for people to get caught undertaking such activities, but they are still illegal.
 And beware, some less reputable VPNs (not those recommended on this site) will hand over user data if asked to do so.

 Where are VPN apps illegal?